raysilent/lslforge/README.md

 ### Requirements

 To compile the native LSLForge binary, you must have the cross-platform Haskell `Stack` tool installed.

+* Since LSLForge `0.1.9.7` Stack >= `1.11` is required.

 Stack can then ensure that the correct compiler and dependencies for the project will be automatically downloaded and installed for you.

 To install Stack, please visit the [Stack Homepage](https://www.haskellstack.org/) and follow the instructions.
 It is likely that you can find a package available for many package managers e.g. chocolatey, homebrew and pacman, but check before installing that their stack version is up to date.

-#### Configure stack folder if necessary:
+#### Configure Stack if desired:
 * ``STACK_ROOT`` environment variable if you do not want stack files appear under ``C:\sr`` under Windows.
 * To configure downloaded programs location, open stack's root `config.yaml` and add a line `local-programs-path: <path>` with the path desired, after that commands like `stack ghci` will download files right into that folder
 * To configure where `stack install` will place the files, add the following line to `config.yaml`: ``local-bin-path: <path>`` with the path desired.
 This folder may be added to the ``PATH`` environment variable.
 (The reminder will be given after ``stack install`` copies the file there).